 Secondly, the semantic similarity problem is still a huge challenge within the state-of-the-art research of NLP [31], and the query expansion approach adopted by this study can only address a limited proportion of the problem.
 In particular, the proposed system combines the use of a pre-defined risk-related lexicon and WordNet to deal with the word mismatching problem of case retrieval.
 However, the pre-defined lexicon only contains explanations of 107 key terms in the project risk management domain and is not a complete dictionary.
 To overcome the shortcoming of the pre-defined lexicon, WordNet is used as an important supplementary.
 However, because WordNet is a large lexical database for the English language and is not specially designed for risk management, this study found some terms expanded by WordNet are not related to project risks and have little, or no value in risk case retrieval.
 Moreover, it can be seen that human language is still extremely complex and difficult for computers to understand and process.
 For example, Caldas and Han [68] made use of IR and text mining for automatic classification of project documents but found the results were not perfect due to the multiple meanings of words.
 In addition, as discussed in Section 4.3, though the pre-defined lexicon and WordNet can be used for explanation of a single term, it is still difficult for computer to process the word groups.
 Hence, one short-term recommendation for future research may be to establish a comprehensive lexicon for project risk management which includes the definition of the linked relationships of common word groups.
 From a long-term perspective, future research may apply the state-of-the-art techniques of NLP into addressing the semantic similarity problem in both risk case retrieval and other fields.

-Thirdly, the proposed system has not been put into use and validated in real practice.
+Thirdly, the proposed system has not been put into use and validated in practice.
 For better implementation of the proposed approach, the prototype system needs to be further developed as a tool with easy-to-use user interface and checked by different scenarios.
-In addition, as the proposed system was designed to return the most similar 10 risk cases to the user and the testing results presented in Sections 4.2 and 4.3 are satisfactory, when conducting the preliminary testing this paper checked the results manually and did not study the best value of the threshold.
-Though a number of matrices (e.g. Precision, Recall, F and P@10) could be used for evaluating an IR system, nearly all of them require a clear boundary of “retrieved” and “not retrieved”, and “relevant” and “not relevance”.
+In addition, as the proposed system was designed to return the most similar 10 risk cases to the user and the test results presented in Sections 4.2 and 4.3 are satisfactory, when conducting the preliminary testing this paper checked the results manually and did not study the best value of the threshold.
+Although a number of matrices (e.g. Precision, Recall, F and P@10) could be used for evaluating an IR system, nearly all of them require a clear boundary of “retrieved” and “not retrieved”, and “relevant” and “not relevance”.
 The threshold value is often used to divide the returned results into “retrieved” and “not retrieved”; however, Qady and Kandil [17] pointed out the best threshold value normally lies between 0.05 and 0.95, and determining the best value needs a large number of experiments.
 Furthermore, the relevance is by nature often continuous instead of binary, which leads to the difficulty of determining if a retrieved document is relevant or not [69,70].
 Hence, future research may further study the threshold value and relevance problem, and test and improve the proposed approach and system in real practice.

 6. Conclusions